ryanstraits/ryanstraits.github.io/part-6-golden-age.md

 And then there is your spouse.
 Open and frequent communication about your struggles in "dadding" is encouraged, but if your family works close to how mine does, then your wife or partner, likely bares the lion's share of the child rearing already.
 So more often than not, a verbal download of all the physical and mental stress that you're experiencing will fall on less-than-understanding ears.

-So then, just who do we dads complain to when the going gets tough?
+So then, just who do we dads complain to in these dog days of young fatherhood?
 Who's up the chain from us?
 Is this truly just a put-up and shut-up scenario?

-The answer is most often: yes.
+The answer, most often, is yes.
 You grin and bear it.
+There isn't much time for anything else.
 When you have a full day at work and then go home only to punch in for a full night of parenting, you have to be prepared to simply take the stress of it all solely on the chin.
-You move on, you wake up, and then you do it again.
+You move on, you go to bed, and then you wake up and do it again.
 At some point, the repetition of it all works you into a groove where it requires very little higher brain function at all.

-This is the essence of what I've come to call: "The Dad Mule".
+This is the essence of the Dad Mule.
 You're simply a courier now.
-And sometimes, that's all you are.
-Your chief function as a dad is to get your kids from point A to point B successfully.
-It's not always about getting them there in the most elegant or efficient manner, it's just about getting them there.
+A provider, a mess cleaner, a pain manager, a mistake inhibitor, a rule enforcer.
+And some days, these things are all you are.
+Your chief function now as a father is to get your kid(s) successfully from point A to point B successfully.
+It's not always about getting them there in the most elegant or efficient manner, it's just about _getting_ them there.

 From hungry to full.